MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 - "You can use GitHub to store your projects so you can work on them from multiple computers."

 ---
+## Securely accessing GitHub
+During the setup for this workshop, we generated an SSH key and added it to our GitHub account.
+The SSH key will allow us to authenticate our identity to GitHub, allowing us access to our remote repositories.
+For the purposes of this workshop, an SSH key is a good way to quickly and conveniently get set up using GitHub.
+If you continue further development using GitHub after this workshop, you may want to consider alternatives.

+GitHub has added a feature called Personal Access Tokens (PATs) that allow for more fine grained security control over your access.
+Instead of one key that has all the permissions on your account, you can define multiple tokens that have a different set of permissions.
+GitHub has good documentation for [generating and using a PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Putting your repository on GitHub.
 Now, let's put this project on GitHub so that we can share it with others.
 In your browser, navigate to `github.com`.
 Log in to you account if you are not already logged in.
 On the left side of the page, click the green button that says `New` to create a new repository.
 Give the repository the name `molecool`.